 - Three letters of recommendation from the applicant’s professors detailing the potential of the applicant at the Ph.D. level (sent directly by recommenders via CollegeNet)

 - Writing sample (Graded)

-- One set of official transcripts must be sent directly from the institution to the University of Houston Graduate School (102 E. Cullen Building Houston, Texas 77204-2012).
+- Official transcripts: A set of official transcripts must be sent directly from the institution to the University of Houston Graduate School (102 E. Cullen Building Houston, Texas 77204-2012).

-- The second set of official transcripts must be sent to the Hispanic Studies Graduate Admissions Advisor (3553 Cullen Boulevard Room 416 Houston, TX 77204-3062) Transcripts that are not in English must be sent along with anofficial translation made by a certified interpreter.
+- Transcripts that are not in English must be sent along with an official translation made by a certified interpreter.

 - Please see the Graduate School guidelines for transcripts and diploma verification